-TVCC Career Center
+TVCC Workforce Career Center

-The TVCC Career Center's physical location is on the Athens campus in the Baugh Technology Center.
-It is available for all students, regardless of instructional location or mode of delivery, to assist with information on the various majors, career exploration, and finding employment.
-Individual career guidance is available to help students identify possible career matches based on interests, values, personality preferences, skills, and goals.
-The career center webpage has links to many useful resources.
-TVCC Career Center is committed to providing support to our students and recent alumni in the life-long career development process by:
+The TVCC Workforce Career Center's physical location is on the Athens campus in the Baugh Technology Center on the second floor.
+It is available for all TVCC students, regardless of instructional location or mode of delivery, to assist with information on the various majors, career exploration, and employment searches.
+Individual career guidance is available to help students identify possible career matches based on interests, values, personality preferences, skills, and goals through Career Coach.
+TVCC Workforce Career Center is committed to providing support to our students and recent alumni in the life-long career development process through: